seven5/seven5.github.io/tutorial.md

 The dollar sign is used to indicate you should type the command at the shell and expected output is placed immediately afterward.

+We use the same "boxed" typography for code samples that are taken from go code in the tutorial.

 In cases where we are referring to a file or directory that is part of the tutorial we will write it like this `somefile.go`.
 We also will indicate environment variables the same way (`PAGER`).